v-viksur/architecture-center/docs/microservices/gateway.md

 To address these problems, an API gateway sits between the clients and the backend services.
 A gateway can perform a number of different functions.
 Depending on your scenario, you may not need all of them.
 These functions can be grouped into the following patterns:

 [Gateway Routing](../patterns/gateway-routing.md).
-Route requests to one or more backend services, using layer 7 routing.
-The provides a single endpoint for clients, and helps to decouple clients from services.
+Use the gateway to route requests to one or more backend services, using layer 7 routing.
+The gateway provides a single endpoint for clients, and helps to decouple clients from services.

 [Gateway Aggregation](../patterns/gateway-aggregation.md).
-Aggregate multiple individual requests into a single request.
+Use the gateway to aggregate multiple individual requests into a single request.
 This pattern applies when a single operation requires calls to multiple backend services.
 The client sends one request to the gateway.
 The gateway dispatches requests to the various backend services, and then aggregates the results and sends them back to the client.
 This helps to reduce chattiness between the client and the backend.

 [Gateway Offloading](../patterns/gateway-offloading.md).
-Offload functionality from individual services to the gateway, particularly cross-cutting concerns.
+Use the gateway to offload functionality from individual services to the gateway, particularly cross-cutting concerns.
 Some of the functions that a gateay can provide include SSL termination, authentication, certificate management, IP whitelisting, rate limiting, and logging and monitoring.
 It can be useful to consolidate these functions into one place, rather than making every service responsible for implementing them.
 This is paricularly true for features that requires specialized skills to implement correctly, such as authentication and authorization.

-Here are some of the main options for implementing an API gateway.
+In the rest of this section, we'll look at some of the main options for implementing an API gateway.

-## Reverse proxy running in a container
+## Reverse proxy (Nginx, HAProxy)

-Run Nginx, HAProxy, or another reverse proxy inside a container in your cluster.

-Because the reverse proxy runs inside a container, this approach is easy to configure and deploy.
+Nginx and HAProxy are popular reverse proxy servers that support features such as load balancing, SSL, and layer 7 routing.
+They are both free, open-source products, with paid editions that provide additional features and support options.
 Nginx and HAProxy are both mature products with rich feature sets and high performance.
 You can extend them with third-party modules or by writing custom scripts in Lua.
-(Nginx also supports a JavaScript-based scripting module called NginScript.)
+Nginx also supports a JavaScript-based scripting module called NginScript.

+You can run Nginx or HAProxy in containers inside the Kubernetes cluster, or run them in dedicated VMs outside of the cluster.
+An advantage of running them inside the cluster is that it's easy to configure and deploy &mdash; just include them as part of your deployment YAML files.
+You can even constrain the gateway pods to run on dedicated nodes, to maximize performance.

+### Deploy Nginx or HAProxy to Kubernetes

+You can deploy Nginx or HAProxy to Kubernetes by creating a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) object.

-- To achieve high availability, deploy the gateway in a replica set for redundacy.
+- To achieve high availability, set the replica count higher than 1 for redundacy.
+- Create a service of type LoadBalancer to expose the gateway through an Azure Load Balancer
 - Use a ConfigMap to store the configuration file for the proxy, and mount the ConfigMap as a volume.

-An alternative way to deploy a reverse proxy in Kubernetes is by using an Ingress Controller.
+- Configure a readiness probe that serves a static file from the gateway (rather than routing to another service).

+Another alternative is to use an **Ingress Controller**.
 This lets you configure the reverse proxy as a Kubernetes resource.
-An Ingress Controller actually involves two separate Kubernetes resources, the *ingress* and the *ingress controller*.
+An Ingress Controller actually involves two separate Kubernetes resources, the *Ingress* and the *Ingress Controller*.

-- The Ingress resource defines the configuration for the reverse proxy, such as routing rules, TLS certificates, and...
+- The Ingress is a resource that defines the configuration for the reverse proxy, such as routing rules, TLS certificates, and...
 - The Ingress Controller performs the reverse proxying.
 Several implementations exist, including Nginx and HAProxy.
 The Ingress Controller watches the Ingress resource and updates the reverse proxy as needed.

-One advantage of using an Ingress Controller is that it abstracts the ingress rules from the implementation details of the reverse proxy.
+An advantage of using an Ingress Controller is that it abstracts the ingress rules from the implementation details of the reverse proxy.
 You don't need to manage configuration files or container images.
-However, Ingress Controllers are still a beta feature of Kubernetes at the time of this writing, and will continue to evolve.
+Ingress Controllers are still a beta feature of Kubernetes at the time of this writing, and the feature will continue to evolve.

 ## Service mesh (Linkerd, Istio)